oskarlundemo/Yapper/README.md

 ## 📌 Features

 #### Users
-Users can send direct messages to each other
+- Users can send direct messages to each other

-Users can create group chats
+- Users can create group chats

-Users can block other users they wish not to communicate with
+- Users can block other users they wish not to communicate with

-Users can set and update their on avatar
+- Users can set and update their on avatar

-Users can set and update their own bio
+- Users can set and update their own bio

-User can send GIF's in chats (GIPHY API)
+- User can send GIF's in chats (GIPHY API)

-Users can send files in chats
+- Users can send files in chats

 #### Group chats
-The admin of the group chat can kick members and delete the whole group chat
+- Group admin can kick members and delete the whole group chat

-The admin of the group chat can update and set an avatar and description for the group chat
+- Group admin can can update and set avatar and description for the group chat

 ## 📧 Contact